edu-maass/immermex-dashboard/docs/TROUBLESHOOTING_FAQ.md

 ### 5. Deployment Issues

-#### Q: Vercel deployment fails
+#### Q: Render deployment fails
 **A:** Check the following:

 1. **Build Errors**:
-   - Check build logs in Vercel dashboard
+   - Check build logs in Render dashboard
    - Verify all dependencies are in requirements.txt
-   - Ensure Python version is compatible
+   - Ensure Python version matches runtime.txt (3.11.0)

 2. **Environment Variables**:
    - Verify all required environment variables are set